neonix20b/ox-ai-workers/README.md

 steps << 'Step 1.
 Develop your own solution to the problem, taking initiative and making assumptions.' steps << "Step 2.
 Enclose all your developments from the previous step in the #{OxAiWorkers::Iterator.full_function_name(:inner_monologue)} function." steps << 'Step 3.
 Call the necessary functions one after another until the desired result is achieved.' steps << "Step 4.
-When all intermediate steps are completed and the exact content of previous messages is no longer relevant, use the #{OxAiWorkers::Iterator.full_function_name(:summarize)} function." steps << "Step 5.
 When the solution is ready, notify about it and wait for the user's response."

 # To retain the locale if you have assistants in different languages in your project.
 store_locale # Optional